aiomorphic/iplens/README.md

 ### Configuration

-The API URL, logging level, and other constants can be configured in the config.cfg file.
+The configuration file is located at `src/iplens/config.cfg`.
 You can modify the configuration file to suit your specific requirements.
-The available fields and their purposes are defined in the src/config_loader.py.
+The available fields and their purposes are defined in the `src/config_loader.py`.

-API Limits
+### API Limits

 Note that the API has rate limits in its free, unregistered mode.
 If you encounter a rate limit, simply wait for 20 minutes and then continue using the tool.

-Caching
+### Caching

 IP Lens includes a caching mechanism to store fetched IP information locally.
 This helps reduce the number of API calls, especially when processing large lists of IPs.
-The cache is automatically cleared after a configurable expiration period, which can be set in the config.cfg file.
+The cache is automatically cleared after a configurable expiration period, which can be set in the `config.cfg` file.

-Ignoring Fields
+### Ignoring Fields

-If there are specific fields you wish to exclude from the output, you can configure this in the src/utils.py file, where the list of field names is defined.
+If there are specific fields you wish to exclude from the output, you can configure this in the `src/utils.py` file, where the list of field names is defined.
 This allows you to customize the output based on your needs.

 ## Development